zavrakv/angular-curtain-slider/README.md

 4. Specify your own object inside `imgsrc` attribute. `left` represents the URL to the left image in slider, `right` - URL to the right  image in slider.

-5. If you want more discrete or more smooth behaviour of the slider - change the `step` attribute like this:
+5. If you want more discrete or smooth behaviour of the slider - change the `step` attribute like this:

    ```HTML
    <curtain-slider imgsrc="{left: '../demo/img/cheetah.jpg', right: '../demo/img/tree.jpg'}"